 Please contact us here.
 There is no obligation to do anything – you will just be on the first mailing list.

 We are run independently of school and governed by a constitution.
-We are also paid members of PTA UK, a body providing support to PTAs across the country, which gives us public liability insurance and access to loads of ideas and useful documents.
+We are also paid members of Parentkind, a body providing support to PTAs across the country, which gives us public liability insurance and access to loads of ideas and useful documents.
 You can find out more here.
-We have our accounts audited by the Local Authority’s audit services team.
-The 2016-17 accounts are available here (not yet audited).
+We produce annual accounts, which are audited independently.
+The audited 2016-17 accounts are available here.